eosnetworkfoundation/grant-framework/applications/fundle.md

 # EOS Network Foundation Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
->
-> See the [Grant Framework Process](https://github.com/eosnetworkfoundation/grant-framework#grant-process-for-new-proposals) on how to submit a proposal.
->
-> Please do not remove any of the mandatory lines that start with **bold labels** or as headlines!
-Your application will be rejected!
->
-> Please do not remove the bolding of labels (such as **Team Name:** ) as it is needed by the automated parsers - that includes the bolding on lines starting with a bullet as part of a list.
->
-> Please note that this application will be **automatically parsed**.
-Please only put the data required in the fields following the bolded labels (such as **Team Name:**.
->
-> Deleting lines that start with **Bold Labels:** will cause your grant to be rejected!
-Please fill this out carefully if you want to be approved!
->
-> All lines starting with a `>` (such as this one and the ones above and below) should be removed.

 - **Project Name:** Fundle
 - **Team Name:** Fundle
 - **EOS Payment Address:** EOS payment address